unmtransinfo/ProteinGraphML/README.md

 This software is designed to predict to predict disease-to-protein (protein-coding gene) associations, from a biomedical knowledge graph, via machine learning (ML).
 This codebase abstracts the ML from the domain knowledge and data sources, to allow reuse for other applications.
-The input PostgreSQL relational database is converted to a knowledge graph, then converted to feature vectors by metapath matching, based on an input disease, defining a training set of proteins.
+The input (MySQL or PostgreSQL) relational database is converted to a knowledge graph, then converted to feature vectors by metapath matching, based on an input disease, defining a training set of proteins.
 Then XGBoost is used to generate and optimize a predictive model.